zlz97/SPADE/README.md

 ## 📊 Experimental Results & Statistical Significance
 As specified in **Appendix A** of our paper, all results are computed across **20 independent trials** to ensure statistical robustness.

 While the main paper focuses on comparative performance across baselines to maintain a focused and concise narrative, we provide the full statistical distribution here to facilitate deeper reproduction analysis and absolute data transparency.
-The values below denote the **Sample Mean** and the **Unbiased Sample Standard Deviation** ($s$, calculated with **Bessel's Correction**, $ddof=1$).
+The values below denote the **Sample Mean** and the **Unbiased Sample Standard Deviation** (s, calculated with **Bessel's Correction**, ddof=1).

 <div align="center">